2018-2019 Petrie-Flom Center Student Fellowship

 Harvard Law School

-The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics is an interdisciplinary research program at Harvard Law School dedicated to the scholarly research of important issues at the intersection of law and health policy, including issues of health care financing and market regulation, biotechnology and intellectual property, biomedical research, and bioethics.
-The Student Fellowship Program is designed to support closely-mentored student research in these areas.
-For more information on our recent fellows and their work, see our website and check out profiles of some of our past Fellows in the PFC Spotlight.
+The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics is an interdisciplinary research program at Harvard Law School dedicated to the scholarly research of important issues at the intersection of law and health policy, including issues of health care financing, market regulation, biotechnology, biomedical research, intellectual property, and bioethics.

 The student fellowship program is open to all Harvard graduate students who will be enrolled at the University during the fellowship year and who are committed to undertaking a significant research project and fulfilling other program requirements.
 Although the fellowship is open to all graduate students, including those in one-year programs, we encourage those who are in multi-year programs to wait until after their first year to apply.